You’ve just suffered a ‘cyber’ incident – What Are the Legal Risks?

 There is certainly scope for a dispute of this nature to be argued before the courts, at the further cost to both parties.
 Some strategies that can be used to minimise this risk to avoid litigation are addressing invoice fraud in contracts and considering a combination of fraud and cyber insurance policies.

 In one weekend last year the world was subject to an “unprecedented” cyber-attack which is reported to have affected approximately 200,000 users in 150 countries.
 The “wannacry” virus locked down affected systems unless a financial ransom was paid.
 Without appropriate risk management measures in place, a business subject to a virus of this nature would not be able to operate.
 While not operating causes loss of income to a business, it could also expose the business to legal claims where services or goods are not provided in accordance with contractual time-frames.
 In Australia, the failure to provide a service to a consumer within a reasonable time can give rise to a breach of the law resulting in the obligation to provide a refund and potentially compensation.

 We recommend that assessing and addressing legal risks should be included in any cyber-resilience policy, so that steps can be taken to ensure that any legal exposure arising from a cyber incident can be managed.

 We have developed cyber resilience template procedures for Australian Financial Services and Australian Credit licensees that can be used to assist you address particular cyber resilience requirements.
-We have also developed a Data Breach Response procedure to assist you and your staff in complying with the New Data Breach Reporting laws for all businesses that are caught by the Privacy Act.
+We have also recently developed a Data Breach Response procedure to assist you and your staff comply with the New Data Breach Reporting laws for all businesses that are caught by the Privacy Act.